Samnick86/esx_weaponshop/README.md

 # esx_weaponshop
 Legal and illegal weapon shop

-With Ammo Menu - by Samnick#4024
+With Ammo Menu(Mele Weapon protect) - by Samnick#4024
-Mele Weapon protect